AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 These are the main steps of this tutorial:

 - Camera image to Amazon Simple Storage Service (Amazon S3) bucket
-- AWS IoT Core, acting as a MQTT broker, and MQTT client
+- AWS IoT Core, acting as a MQTT broker
 - Amazon Rekognition PPE detection (inference)
 - AXIS Object Analytics (camera application) and event setup
-- Strobe siren event and MQTT subscribe
+- Strobe siren event and MQTT subscription

 ![architecture](assets/architecture.png)\
 *Detailed overview showing all cloud services.*